Eclipse 24: ‘The horizon glowed as if dawn had broken on the wrong side of the world’

 Yet most of us will settle for the indelible memory of a day when humanity in all its colourful, Canadian diversity convened for an appointment with the universe.

-Rebecca Solomon, weather reporter for Meteo Media, was on her first assignment to cover a total solar eclipse.
+Rebecca Salomon, weather reporter for Meteo Media, was on her first assignment to cover a total solar eclipse.

 She summed up the cosmic climax: “Everybody is so cheerful.
 It’s a perfect day.”